OokTech/TW5-Bob/Configuration.md

 - `suppressBrowser` is only used if you are using the single executable version.
 If it is set to `true` than the browser isn't opened automatically when the server is started.
+- `enableFederation` setting this to `yes` enables federation with remote servers.
 - `scripts` a list of scripts that you can call from inside the wiki using the `runScript` websocket message.
 - `wikis` a list of child wikis to serve.
 The path to the wikis is determined